algorandfoundation/docs/docs/reference/teal/opcodes.md

 - Opcode: 0x4b {uint8 depth}
 - Pops: *... stack*, any
 - Pushes: *... stack*, any, any
-- push the Nth value from the top of the stack. dig 0 is equivalent to dup
+- push the Nth value from the top of the stack. dig 0 is equivalent to dup.
 - LogicSigVersion >= 3

 ## swap